-When I think of butter cookies, I think of the fancy shaped "Danish" kind which come in a blue tin and which you find at drugstores and such.
-So when I saw the recipe on the side of the potato starch box for Swedish Butter Cookies, I was expecting something similar – something along the lines of shortbread cookies.
-Surprise.
-The resulting cookies were almost identical to Nabisco's old Brown Edge Wafers which were discontinued over 10 years ago.
+When I think of butter cookies, the ones that come to mind are the fancy shaped "Danish" kind which come in a blue tin.
+So when I saw the recipe on the side of the Swan potato starch box for Swedish Butter Cookies, I was expecting something similar and maybe along the lines of shortbread cookies.
+Surprise!
+The cookies from the Swan box were almost identical to Nabisco's Brown Edge Wafers, which were discontinued long ago.

 Update: I've found another brand of potato starch called Streit's which works well.
-In addition, some people have mentioned the originals had kind of a citrus flavor.
+And since I posted this there are even more brands readily available on Amazon.
+I've only tested with Swan and Streit's, though.
+For flavors, people have mentioned the originals had kind of a citrus flavor.
 While I don't remember the exact citrus flavor of the originals, the cookies are delicious with a little Boyajian lemon oil or orange oil.
 Lemon zest or orange zest can also be used.
 Here's a photo from my latest batch.
-This one was made with vanilla paste and about 1/2 teaspoon orange zest.
+This one was made with vanilla paste and about ½ teaspoon orange zest.

-If you want to make these but don't want to commit to a full batch, the recipe halves well.
-To halve the egg, crack it into a cup, beat it with a fork, then weigh out 24 grams or measure about 2 tablespoons.
+If you want to make Brown Edge Wafers but don't want to commit to a full batch, the recipe halves well.
+To halve the egg, crack it into a cup, beat it with a fork, then weigh out 24 to 27 grams or measure about 2 tablespoons.

 Brown Edge Wafers